- What is Bitcoin mining?

 Bitcoin mining, by its very nature, becomes more and more difficult from time to time.
 Each year, the number of bitcoins created in each block is halved.
 After 21 million bitcoins have been mined, no new bitcoins will be created.
 From now on, Bitcoin miners will profit exclusively from transaction fees.

-The bitcoin mining reward decreases as the number of unmined bitcoins decreases.
-“Halving,” or a 50% cut in Bitcoin miner rewards, occurs every time another 210 Bitcoin blocks are mined.
-Bitcoin mining rewards are halved approximately every four years.
+The reward for mining Bitcoin decreases as the number of unmined Bitcoins decreases.
+“Halving,” or a 50% reduction in the reward for Bitcoin miners, occurs every time another 210 Bitcoin blocks are mined.
+The Bitcoin mining reward halves approximately every four years.

-In 2009, when bitcoin was launched, the reward for successfully mining a bitcoin block was 50 bitcoins.
-The first halving occurred in 2012, bringing the mining reward down to 25 bitcoins.
-The halving has happened twice since 2012, most recently in May 2020.
-The Bitcoin block reward is currently 6,25 BTC, with the next halving expected in 2024.
+In 2009, when Bitcoin launched, the reward for successfully mining a Bitcoin block was 50 Bitcoin.
+The first halving occurred in 2012, reducing the mining reward to 25 Bitcoin.
+Since 2012, halvings have occurred twice, most recently in May 2020.
+The reward for mining a Bitcoin block is currently 6,25 BTC, with the next halving expected in 2024.

 Taxes